 ✓ Book your baby’s next two immunization appointments for when she is 4 and 6 months old.
 Breastfeed your baby, if you can, before, during and after her shots to help keep her calm.

 ✓ Make a birth control plan because it’s possible to get pregnant again very soon after having your baby.
-Learn more about contraception options and talk to your healthcare provider or try this quiz to find out which methods might work for you.
+Learn more about contraception options and talk to your healthcare provider to find out which methods might work for you.
 If you’re breastfeeding, this fact sheet (PDF, 3 pages 68 KB) covers your options.

 ✓ Book your baby’s first eye examination before her 6-month birthday.
-It’s free of charge and covered by OHIP.
+It’s free and covered by OHIP.
 If everything looks fine, she won’t need another until age 3.

 ✓ By six months, if your baby shows interest in food and can sit without support she is ready to start solid foods.
 What should you start with?
 How often should she eat?
 Read this Caring for Kids - Feeding your baby in the first year handout.

 ✓ As soon as your child has her first tooth, switch from wiping to brushing at least twice a day.
 There are programs in your area to help with the cost of dental care for children.
 For more information, call the Dental Line at: 1-800-265-7293 ext.
 2661.

 ✓ Complete your 6-month Nipissing Developmental Screen, available by email when you register.
 If you have any questions or concerns after completing the screen, call KIDS LINE to talk to a public health nurse: 1-800-265-7293 ext.
 3616.
 Call Monday to Friday from 9 a.m. to 4 p.m.

 ✓ Help older children maintain their routines to help them feel secure.